sumitmule/beat-maker-application/README.md

 - Handling user input to play desired sound beats and controlling other functionality like play/pause, adding beats etc.<br>
 <br>

-> The user experience can be improved by adding other instruments, adding a save/load system and sharing features
+> The user experience can be improved by adding other instruments, adding a save/load system and sharing features.